ICIJ/s3-directory-listing-status/README.md

 $ java -jar target/s3-directory-listing-status-1.0-jar-with-dependencies.jar
 ```

+It returns the number of failing tests.
+So 0 if success.

 It checks the CDN for datashare NLP libraries.
 You can change the following parameters with environment variables :

 * `CHECK_S3_BUCKET_NAME` : S3 bucket name